Skip to content

 St Barbara confessional Kutna Hora

 Like many cathedrals, there were many chapels that lined its walls.
-Some of these chapels were acquired by the rich mining families and high court officials and commissioned painters to adorn them with murals.
+Some of these chapels were acquired by the rich mining families, high court officials and commissioned painters to adorn them with murals.
 This was Smisek chapel with an altar showing the Virgin Mary surrounded by several female saints.

 Smisek Chapel St Barbara Cathedral